foundata/ansible-docsmith/ansibledocsmith/tests/fixtures/example-role-multiple-entry-points/README.md

 # example-role-multiple-entry-points

-Example role demonstrating multiple entry points for testing ansible-docsmith.
+This is a dummy file to show that existing content outside the `ANSIBLE DOCSMITH` markers will not be touched Example role demonstrating multiple entry points for testing `ansible-docsmith`.

 This role has two entry points:

-- `install`: For installing the application
+- `install`: For installing the application.
-- `configure`: For configuring an existing installation
+- `configure`: For configuring an existing installation.

 <!-- BEGIN ANSIBLE DOCSMITH -->
-This content will be replaced by ansible-docsmith
+This line will be replaced as it is between the markers!
+Any content between them maintained by `ansible-docsmith`.
 <!-- END ANSIBLE DOCSMITH -->

 ## License

-GPL-3.0-or-later
+`GPL-3.0-or-later`.

 ## Author Information